magmide/magmide/posts/comparisons-with-other-projects.md

 ## Coq

-because of metacoq and ml extraction, coq *technically* could be used to do everything in this project. however it's important to note that metacoq defines metaprogramming in coq without extraction, which means it will always perform quite poorly. magma by comparison defines its metaprograming in terms of *compute* magma rather than *theory* magma, so it can perform extremely well. but to be truly honest, the real reason coq isn't good enough is because *it has a truly punishing user experience*. it's not good enough for coq to be *powerful*, it has to be *approachable* to meet the goal of making formal verification common in engineering practice using myself as an example, I'm an extremely determined and curious person who has been hell-bent on understanding both it and the theory behind it, but since I'm not being led through it in an academic context where all the implicit knowledge is exposed through in-person mentors, it has been extremely challenging coq has existed *since the 80s* and is still a very niche tool mostly only used by academics or former academics. rust by comparison doesn't offer anywhere close to the correctness-proving power, and has only been a mature language since 2015, but has achieved truly impressive adoption.
+because of metacoq and ml extraction, coq *technically* could be used to do everything in this project. however it's important to note that metacoq defines metaprogramming in coq without extraction, which means it will always perform quite poorly. magmide by comparison defines its metaprograming in terms of *compute* magmide rather than *theory* magmide, so it can perform extremely well. but to be truly honest, the real reason coq isn't good enough is because *it has a truly punishing user experience*. it's not good enough for coq to be *powerful*, it has to be *approachable* to meet the goal of making formal verification common in engineering practice using myself as an example, I'm an extremely determined and curious person who has been hell-bent on understanding both it and the theory behind it, but since I'm not being led through it in an academic context where all the implicit knowledge is exposed through in-person mentors, it has been extremely challenging coq has existed *since the 80s* and is still a very niche tool mostly only used by academics or former academics. rust by comparison doesn't offer anywhere close to the correctness-proving power, and has only been a mature language since 2015, but has achieved truly impressive adoption.